 Recovery Coaching with Ria Health

-Ria’s online program lets you access coaching for alcohol addiction through an app on your smartphone
+Access online coaching for alcohol use disorder through an app on your smartphone

 Ria Health provides comprehensive treatment for alcohol use disorder (AUD) from home.
 In addition to medications, online support groups, and app-based tools, we offer regular, weekly meetings with a licensed recovery coach.

 Our coaches use evidence-backed techniques, such as cognitive behavioral therapy and motivational interviewing, to help members learn new skills and move forward with change.
 For many Ria members, these check-ins are a crucial part of their recovery, giving them the support they need to stay on track.

 Table of Contents

 While medications for alcohol use disorder can make a huge difference, they can’t always do everything for a person.
 In many cases, addiction is more than just a chemical dependency—it’s a means of coping with difficult emotions, or a long-standing set of personal habits.
 With or without medication, having someone to talk to can be crucial.
 If that person has the appropriate training or experience, they can offer solutions and support that might be hard to find otherwise.